 Visitors can fish in the cold water trout creek, enjoy a quiet outdoor picnic and let the kids run around until their hearts content.
 There’s also hard-packed trails around the prairie offer a smooth and scenic bicycle ride or hike.

-For more information on Elkhart County’s other parks, visit Elkhart County Parks
+For more information on Elkhart County’s parks, visit Elkhart County Parks

 Where to eat in Elkhart?